The Investment Treaty Arbitration Review: Enforcement of Awards

 Recognition of the award

-Recognition confers upon an arbitral award, after finding it free of fundamental defects, judicial imprimatur, and renders it capable of enforcement through compulsory measures.
+Recognition confers on an arbitral award, after finding it free of fundamental defects, judicial imprimatur, and renders it capable of enforcement through compulsory measures.
 Under the United States Federal Arbitration Act – the second chapter of which contains the implementing legislation for the New York Convention – the act of recognition is also referred to as 'confirmation'.22

-Procedures for recognition may vary as between awards governed by the New York/Panama Conventions and the ICSID Convention.
+Procedures for recognition may vary as between awards governed by the New York and Panama Conventions and the ICSID Convention.
 In the United States, for example, arbitral awards governed by the New York and Panama Conventions may be confirmed through a summary proceeding,23 which is generally narrow in scope, does not require discovery or a trial, and is adjudicated on an expedited timeline.
-The United States' implementing legislation for the enforcement of ICSID awards, however, does not expressly specify the procedures to be followed in seeking recognition of an ICSID award, which led to some inconsistencies among the procedures applied by US courts.
-Several early cases involving the confirmation of ICSID awards permitted the recognition of such awards and entry of judgment on an ex parte basis.24 However, more recent US court decisions have found that the use of ex parte procedures for recognising an ICSID award violates the procedural protections afforded to foreign states under the US Foreign Sovereign Immunities Act (FSIA), and have held that a party seeking to enforce an ICSID award against a foreign state must initiate a plenary lawsuit and comply with the personal jurisdiction and service requirements of the FSIA.25
+The United States' implementing legislation for the enforcement of ICSID awards, however, does not expressly specify the procedures to be followed in seeking recognition of an ICSID award, which led to some inconsistencies in the procedures applied by US courts.
+Several early cases involving the confirmation of ICSID awards permitted the recognition of the awards and entry of judgment on an ex parte basis.24 However, more recent US court decisions have found that the use of ex parte procedures for recognising an ICSID award violates the procedural protections afforded to foreign states under the US Foreign Sovereign Immunities Act (FSIA) and have held that a party seeking to enforce an ICSID award against a foreign state must initiate a plenary lawsuit and comply with the personal jurisdiction and service requirements of the FSIA.25

 iii Time and costs of enforcement

-A recent study surveying state compliance with investment awards found that of '[o]f the 170 disputes resulting in damages awards [examined], States have initiated annulment or setting-aside proceedings in 141, or 83 percent of the cases'.30 These statistics demonstrate a growing trend of states resisting immediate compliance with investment awards issued against them in favour of first exhausting potential avenues for challenging the award.
+A recent study surveying state compliance with investment awards found that of '[o]f the 170 disputes resulting in damages awards . . . examined, States have initiated annulment or setting-aside proceedings in 141, or 83 percent of the cases'.30 These statistics demonstrate a growing trend of states resisting immediate compliance with investment awards issued against them in favour of first exhausting potential avenues for challenging the award.